-Since its independence in 1917, Finland has had 73 governments, 43 prime ministers and more than 600 ministers.
-The longest-serving Governments have been those led by Prime Minister Paavo Lipponen.
-Prime Minister Lipponen led two Governments, which served for a combined total of 1,464 days.
-The longest-serving minister was Johannes Virolainen, who served in various Governments for a total of 6,169 days.
+Since Finland gained its independence in 1997, the country has had 76 governments.
+The longest-serving Government so far has been that led by Prime Minister Juha Sipilä, which served for a total of 1,470 days.
+The longest-serving minister has been Johannes Virolainen, who served in various Governments for a total of 6,169 days.

 From minority governments towards majority coalitions